 Some interesting facts of Mt.
 Everest expeditions:

-- May 20, 1965: Sherpa Nawang Gombu becomes the first person to reach summit twice.
+- May 20, 1965: Sherpa Nawang Gombu becomes the first person to reach the summit twice.

 - May 16, 1975: Junko Tabei of Japan becomes the first woman to summit Everest.